JensonCode/my-fastapi-starter/README.md

 ## Database Setup

 1. Initialize Alembic migrations:
+   There is a example `user` model, take out before inti and applying migrations if you don't want it Don't forget to delete the array in `src/models/__init__.py`

 ```bash
 alembic revision --autogenerate -m "init alembic migration"
 ```

 2. Apply migrations:
-   there is a example `user` model, take out before applying migrations if you don't want it

 ```bash
 alembic upgrade head